Baltimore and Ohio P-7

-The Baltimore and Ohio’s P-7 class was a class of 20 "Pacific" type locomotives built in 1927.
+The Baltimore and Ohio’s P-7 class is a class of 20 "Pacific" type locomotives built in 1927.
 Named for the first 20 Presidents of the United States, they were the prime motive power for the B&O’s top passenger trains for 31 years.
 One example, Baltimore and Ohio 5300, the "President Washington", has been preserved.

 Design

 The P7s were rather simple locomotives when built.
 Bearing a considerable resemblance to the Pennsylvania Railroad’s K4s, the two designs did differ in their style of firebox and boiler pressure.
 The engines produced 50,000 lbs. of starting tractive effort and could pull heavyweight passenger trains up to 80 miles an hour.
 Water scoops mounted on the underside of the tender allowed the locomotives to refill their 11,000-gallon tanks without stopping.
 The cabs of the locomotives were equipped with automatic train control, which improved safety by forcibly applying the brakes if the engineer failed to acknowledge an unfavorable signal.